-FDA MedWatch (for reporting side effects or drug safety issues) – This is the website for consumers, caregivers and healthcare providers to submit their online reports of suspected or confirmed adverse drug reactions (from over-the-counter or prescription drugs).
+FDA MedWatch (for reporting side effects/adverse drug reactions or drug product issues) – This is the website for consumers, caregivers and healthcare providers to submit their online reports of suspected or confirmed adverse drug reactions (from over-the-counter or prescription drugs).
 If you prefer to talk with an FDA representative via phone, call 1-800-332-1088.
+To access the downloadable paper reporting forms, you can find those forms here.

 Suicide Prevention Hotlines – Unfortunately, some medications have been associated with an increased risk of suicidal thoughts.
 So, please speak with a professional if you are feeling suicidal during or after taking any medication.
 Call the National Suicide Prevention Lifeline at 1-800-273-8255.
 However, if you prefer to talk with someone via text instead, contact Crisis Text Line support by texting “HOME” to 741741.